-challenge questions for essentially all electronic transactions, increasing the risk that these answers would be compromised by keyloggers or other malware.
+298Consumer electronic payments, such as those made through direct wiring or use of a debit card, are governed by the Electronic Fund Transfer Act, 15 U.S.C.A. §§ 1693 et seq.
+"Article 4A does not apply to any funds transfer that is covered by the EFTA; the two are mutually exclusive."
+Patco Construction Co. v.
+People's United Bank, 684 F.3d 197, 207 n.7 (1st Cir.
+2012). employ commercially reasonable security when it lowered the dollar amount used to trigger secondary authentication measures to \$1 without implementing additional security precautions.
+By doing so, the bank required users to answer challenge questions for essentially all electronic transactions, increasing the risk that these answers would be compromised by keyloggers or other malware.
 By increasing the risk of fraud through unauthorized use of compromised security answers, the court held that the defendant bank's security system failed to be commercially reasonable because it did not incorporate additional security measures, such as requiring tokens or other means of generating "one-time" passwords or monitoring high risk score transactions, using email alerts and inquiries or otherwise providing immediate notice to customers of high risk transactions.
 As the court explained, the bank substantially increase[d] the risk of fraud by asking for security answers for every \$1 transaction, particularly for customers like Patco which had frequent, regular, and high dollar transfers.
 Then, when it had warning that such fraud was likely occurring in a given transaction, Ocean Bank neither monitored that transaction nor provided notice to customers before allowing the transaction to be completed.
 Because it had the capacity to do all of those things, yet failed to do so, we cannot conclude that its security system was commercially reasonable.
-We emphasize that it was these collective failures taken as a whole, rather than any single failure, which rendered Ocean Bank's security system commercially unreasonable.

-By contrast, in Choice Escrow & Land Title, LLC v.
-BancorpSouth Bank, 275 the Eighth Circuit found a bank's security precautions to be reasonable where the bank (1) required customers, in order to be able to send wire transfers, to register a user id and password, (2) installed device authentication software called PassMark, which recorded the IP address and information about the computer used to first access the system, and thereafter required users to verify their identity by answering "challenge questions" if they accessed the bank from an unrecognized computer, (3) allowed its customers to place dollar limits on the daily volume of wire transfer activity from their accounts, and (4) offered its customers a security measure called "dual control" which created a pending payment order, when a wire transfer order was received, that required a second authorized user to approve, before the order would be processed.
+We emphasize that it was these collective failures taken as a whole, rather than any single failure, which rendered Ocean Bank's security system commercially unreasonable.301 By contrast, in Choice Escrow & Land Title, LLC v.
+BancorpSouth Bank,302 the Eighth Circuit found a bank's security precautions to be reasonable where the bank (1) required customers, in order to be able to send wire transfers, to register a user id and password, (2) installed device authentication software called PassMark, which recorded the IP address and information about the computer used to sued in the name of the customer.
+The bank is not required to follow an instruction that violates a written agreement with the customer or notice of which is not received at a time and in a manner affording the bank a reasonable opportunity to act on it before the payment order is accepted.
+Id. § 4-1202(2).

-$^{274} Patco\ Construction\ Co.\ v.\ People's\ United\ Bank,\ 684\ F.3d\ 197,\ 210-11\ (1st\ Cir.\ 2012).$
+301Patco Construction Co. v.
+People's United Bank, 684 F.3d 197, 210-11 (1st Cir.
+2012).

-&lt;sup>275Choice Escrow & Land Title, LLC v.
+302Choice Escrow & Land Title, LLC v.
 BancorpSouth Bank, 754 F.3d 611 (8th Cir.
 2014).